-The snow has (mostly) melted, but that doesn’t mean Oregon’s gorgeous ski areas are closed for the season.
-Five ski areas across the state take on another personality for the summer as they switch from snow sports to one-stop shops for chairlift rides, biking, hiking and running trails, sunset dinners, go-karts and other shenanigans.
-Here’s your guide to unforgettable summer memories at Oregon’s off-season ski areas.
+The snow has (mostly) melted, but that doesn’t mean Oregon’s mountain resorts are closed for the season.
+Five ski areas across the state take on another personality for the summer as they switch from snow sports to one-stop shops for scenic chairlift rides, biking, hiking and running trails, sunset dinners, go-karts and other outdoor adventures.
+Here’s your guide to unforgettable summer memories at Oregon’s mountain resorts.

 Mt.
-Hood Adventure Park at Skibowl is a playground for the whole family, with more than 20 attractions including zip lines, the Malibu Raceway, a bungee tower, mini golf, disc golf and a kiddie canoe.
-The half-mile dual alpine slide may just be the most thrilling, with speeds up to 20 miles per hour along the 350-foot drop.
+Hood Skibowl is a playground for the whole family, with more than 20 attractions including zip lines, the Malibu Raceway, a bungee tower, mini golf, disc golf and a kiddie canoe at the Mt.
+Hood Adventure Park.
+On the Skibowl West side, visitors will find a thrilling half-mile dual alpine slide with speeds up to 20 miles per hour along the 350-foot drop.
 For the two-wheeled set, the Bike Learning Center offers lift assist and instruction to beginning mountain bike riders.
 Experienced riders can geek out at Skibowl’s Portland Freeride Bike Park,with its high-speed bermed out runs, giant doubles and gaps through the trees and log roads.
 Rentals and Bike the Volcano tours are also available, as are guided tours and equipment rentals for kayaking, paddle boarding, canoeing, whitewater rafting, rock climbing, fishing and even hiking and waterfall exploring.